hsu780112/Bike-Share-Project/README.md

   - End Station Name
   - Bike ID

-weather.csv : Data about the weather on a specific day for certain zip codes
+weather.csv : Data about the weather on a specific day for the area
   - Date
   - Max Temperature
   - mean Temperature